Introduction to Azure managed disks

 Azure Backup support

 To protect against regional disasters, Azure Backup can be used to create a backup job with time-based backups and backup retention policies.
-This allows you to perform easy VM restorations at will.
-Azure Backup supports backup and restore of managed disks.
+This allows you to perform VM or managed disk restorations at will.
+Currently Azure Backup supports disk sizes up to 32 tebibyte (TiB) disks.
 Learn more about Azure VM backup support.

 Granular access control